shiveshnavin/ifct2017.github.io/read/terms.md

 right to use the content and materials on the Website in connection with your normal, noncommercial, use of the Website.
-You may not copy, reproduce, transmit, distribute, or create derivative works of such content or information without express written authorization from Subhajit Sahu or the applicable third party (if third party content is at issue).
+You may not copy, reproduce, transmit, distribute, or create derivative works of such content or information without express written authorization from Merferry or the applicable third party (if third party content is at issue).

-**Posting.** By posting, storing, or transmitting any content on the Website, you hereby grant Subhajit Sahu a perpetual, worldwide, non-exclusive, royalty-free, assignable, right and license to use, copy, display, perform, create derivative works from, distribute, have distributed, transmit and assign such content in any form, in all media now known or hereinafter created, anywhere in the world.
-Subhajit Sahu does not have the ability to control the nature of the user-generated content offered through the Website.
+**Posting.** By posting, storing, or transmitting any content on the Website, you hereby grant Merferry a perpetual, worldwide, non-exclusive, royalty-free, assignable, right and license to use, copy, display, perform, create derivative works from, distribute, have distributed, transmit and assign such content in any form, in all media now known or hereinafter created, anywhere in the world.
+Merferry does not have the ability to control the nature of the user-generated content offered through the Website.
 You are solely responsible for your interactions with other users of the Website and any content you post.
-Subhajit Sahu is not liable for any damage or harm resulting from any posts by or interactions between users.
+Merferry is not liable for any damage or harm resulting from any posts by or interactions between users.
-Subhajit Sahu reserves the right, but has no obligation, to monitor interactions between and among users of the Website and to remove any content Subhajit Sahu deems objectionable, in Subhajit Sahu sole discretion.
+Merferry reserves the right, but has no obligation, to monitor interactions between and among users of the Website and to remove any content Merferry deems objectionable, in Merferry sole discretion.